MacBook Pro: Touch Bar (2016–2021)

-Other updates to the MacBook Pro include dual- and quad-core Intel 6th generation Skylake Core i5 and i7 processors, improved graphics, and displays that offer a 25% wider color gamut, 67% more brightness, and 67% more contrast.
+Other updates to the MacBook Pro include dual- and quad-core Intel sixth-generation Skylake Core i5 and i7 processors, improved graphics, and displays that offer a 25% wider color gamut, 67% more brightness, and 67% more contrast.
 All versions can output to a 5K display; the 15-inch models can drive two such displays.
-The 15-inch models include a discrete Radeon Pro 450, 455 or 460 graphics card in addition to the integrated Intel graphics.
-The base 13-inch model has function keys instead of the Touch Bar, and just two USB-C ports.
-The flash storage in the Touch Bar models is soldered to the logic board and is not upgradeable, while in the 13-inch model without Touch Bar, it is removable, but difficult to replace, as it is a proprietary format of SSD storage.
+The 15 in models include a discrete Radeon Pro 450, 455 or 460 graphics card in addition to the integrated Intel graphics.
+The base 13 in model has function keys instead of the Touch Bar, and just two USB-C ports.
+The flash storage in the Touch Bar models is soldered to the logic board and is not upgradeable, while in the 13 in model without Touch Bar, it is removable, but difficult to replace, as it is a proprietary format of SSD storage.

-On June 5, 2017, Apple updated the line with Intel 7th generation Kaby Lake processors and newer graphics cards.
-A 128 GB (Note: 1 GB = 1 billion bytes, 1 TB = 1 trillion bytes) storage option was added for the base 13-inch model, down from the base 256 GB storage.
-New symbols were introduced to the control and option keys.
-On July 12, 2018, Apple updated the Touch Bar models with Intel 8th generation Coffee Lake quad-core processors in 13-inch models and six-core processors in 15-inch models, updated graphics cards, third-generation butterfly keyboards that introduced new symbols for the control and option keys, Bluetooth 5, T2 security chip, True Tone display technology, and larger-capacity batteries.
-The 15-inch model can also be configured with up to 4 TB of storage, 32 GB of DDR4 memory and a Core i9 processor.
-In late November the higher-end 15-inch model could be configured with Radeon Pro Vega graphics.
-On May 21, 2019, Apple announced updated Touch Bar models with newer processors, with an eight-core 9th generation Core i9- standard for the higher-end 15-inch model, and an updated keyboard manufactured with "new materials" across the line.
-On July 9, 2019, Apple updated the 13-inch model with two Thunderbolt ports with newer quad-core eighth-generation processors with Iris Plus graphics, True Tone display technology, and replaced the function keys with the Touch Bar. macOS Catalina added support for Dolby Atmos, Dolby Vision, and HDR10 on 2018 and newer models. macOS Catalina 10.15.2 added support for 6016x3384 output on 15-inch 2018 and newer models to run the Pro Display XDR at full resolution.
+On June 5, 2017, Apple updated the line with Intel seventh-generation Kaby Lake processors and newer graphics cards.
+A 128 GB (Note: 1 GB = 1 billion bytes, 1 TB = 1 trillion bytes) storage option was added for the base 13 in model, down from the base 256 GB storage.
+New symbols were introduced to the Control and Option keys.
+On July 12, 2018, Apple updated the Touch Bar models with Intel eighth-generation Coffee Lake quad-core processors in 13 in models and six-core processors in 15 in models, updated graphics cards, third-generation butterfly keyboards that introduced new symbols for the control and option keys, Bluetooth 5, T2 security chip, True Tone display technology, and larger-capacity batteries.
+The 15 in model can also be configured with up to 4 TB of storage, 32 GB of DDR4 memory and a Core i9 processor.
+In late November the higher-end 15 in model could be configured with Radeon Pro Vega graphics.
+On May 21, 2019, Apple announced updated Touch Bar models with newer processors, with an eight-core ninth-generation Core i9-standard for the higher-end 15 in model, and an updated keyboard manufactured with "new materials" across the line.
+On July 9, 2019, Apple updated the 13 in model with two Thunderbolt ports with newer quad-core eighth-generation processors with Iris Plus graphics, True Tone display technology, and replaced the function keys with the Touch Bar. macOS Catalina added support for Dolby Atmos, Dolby Vision, and HDR10 on 2018 and newer models. macOS Catalina 10.15.2 added support for 6016 × 3384 output on 15 in 2018 and newer models to run the Pro Display XDR at full resolution.